coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 - The `CoderProvider` component's fallback auth UI
 - The `useCoderAuth` hook

+All three solutions, directly or indirectly, involve the `CoderAuth` type.
+More information can be found under the `useCoderAuth` section.

 ### Authenticating via official Coder components

 Every official Coder component (such as `CoderWorkspacesCard`) exported through the plugin is guaranteed to have some mechanism for supplying auth information.
 This is typically done via a UI form.